meteofrance/meteonet/README.md

 conda install -c anaconda xarray
 ```

-## By pip
+## Alternative way of installation: with pip
 * install Python 3
 * install pip

-and then, type in a terminal (cf requirements.txt file in this repository) :
+and then, type in a terminal (cf requirements.txt file in this repository):
 ```sh
 pip install -r requirements.txt
 ```

-### Optionnal
+### Optional

-To plot nice plots with basemaps, you can install the basemap library.
+To plot nice figures with basemaps, you can install the basemap library.
 The recommended installation method is using anaconda through the conda-forge channel (Basemap is no longer uploaded to PyPI due to its size and non-python external dependencies).

 ```sh
 conda install -c anaconda basemap
 ```

 For some distributions, this installation of basemap is not sufficient.
-It it is needed to install *basemap-data-hires* doing
+You might need to install *basemap-data-hires*:

 ```sh
 conda install basemap-data-hires
 ```

-## In case of librairies import problems
+## Troubleshooting: in case of librairies import issues

-You could have problems when you use the librairies xarray or basemap.
+You could have issues when you use the librairies xarray or basemap.
-* problem with the xarray library -> PROBLEM OF TYPE "ECCODES ERROR   :  Unable to find boot.def, the environment variable ECCODES_DEFINITION_PATH is defined but incorrect"
+* issue with the xarray library -> PROBLEM OF TYPE "ECCODES ERROR   :  Unable to find boot.def, the environment variable ECCODES_DEFINITION_PATH is defined but incorrect"

 The solution is to indicate the path to the file 'boot.def'.